 The member who is designated by the company by whom they are employed or who they represent, as an alternate to the primary voter from that company.
 Only if the primary voter does not participate in the ballot does the alternate cast a ballot.
-See also Primary Voter.
+See Primary Voter.

-2.2.3 ANS
+2.2.3 American National Standard (ANS)

-An American National Standard, a standard developed and approved under the ANSI-accredited AHRI standards process and meeting the requirements of the ANSI Essential Requirements.
+A standard developed and approved under the ANSI-accredited AHRI standards process and meeting the requirements of the ANSI Essential Requirements.
 These standards include the ANSI designation in their title.

-2.2.4 ANSI
+2.2.4 American National Standards Institute (ANSI)

-The American National Standards Institute, the national standards body for the United States.
+The national standards body for the United States.

-2.2.5 Approval ballot
+2.2.5 Approval Ballot

 A formal ballot carried out by a Standards Subcommittee, Standards Technical Committee, or Standards Work Group in a meeting or by electronic ballot to approve or advance work to the next phase as described in Section 5.3.
-See also Simple decision.
+See Simple Decision.